flitpend/gfwlist2surge/README.md

-# gfwlist2surge
+# GFWList Surge and Clash config converter
-A simple tool to convert GFWList into surge config and clash payload text.
+Automatically combine the latest GFWList or your local copy with your own custom.conf (if provided) as input files, and generate surge.conf or clash.txt as output file.

 ```
 Usage: main.py [-h] [-c CUSTOM.CONF] [-cl] [-i GFWLIST] [-o FILENAME] [-p] [-t]